U.S. Global Investors (NASDAQ:GROW) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of U.S. Global Investors (NASDAQ:GROW – Free Report) in a research report sent to investors on Wednesday morning.
-The firm issued a hold rating on the asset manager’s stock.
+Equities researchers at StockNews.com began coverage on shares of U.S. Global Investors (NASDAQ:GROW – Get Free Report) in a research report issued to clients and investors on Thursday.
+The firm set a “hold” rating on the asset manager’s stock.

 Hedge Funds Weigh In On U.S. Global Investors